nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-09-22-virtual-labs-in-the-modern-application-lifecycle/index.md

 ---
+title: Virtual Labs in the modern application lifecycle
+date: 2012-09-22
+author: MrHinsh
 id: "8803"
-title: "Virtual Labs in the modern application lifecycle"
-date: "2012-09-22"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "agile"
-  - "infrastructure"
-  - "modern-application-lifecycle"
-  - "practices"
-  - "process"
-  - "s30d"
-  - "tfs"
-  - "tfs2012"
-  - "the-new-normal"
-  - "tools"
-  - "virtual-labs"
-  - "visual-studio"
-  - "vs2012"
-coverImage: "metro-lab-5-5.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "virtual-labs-in-the-modern-application-lifecycle"
+slug: virtual-labs-in-the-modern-application-lifecycle
 aliases:
 - /blog/virtual-labs-in-the-modern-application-lifecycle
+tags:
+- agile
+- infrastructure
+- modern-application-lifecycle
+- practices
+- process
+- s30d
+- tfs
+- tfs2012
+- the-new-normal
+- tools
+- virtual-labs
+- visual-studio
+- vs2012
+categories:
+- tools-and-techniques
+coverImage: metro-lab-5-5.png

 ---

 In the world of modern application development we have many more moving parts than we ever did before and it has become increasingly difficult for organisations to effectively simulate their environments with virtual labs.